ctfs/write-ups-2015/mma-ctf-2015/stego/miyako-350/README.md

 Every second pixel, we calculate the difference of the blue value to the previous pixel and interpret it as either a 0 (if negative) or 1 (if positive).

-The pyhton script [picdiff.py](./picdiff.py) prints the encoded binary string and shows us the resulting picture:
+The python script [picdiff.py](./picdiff.py) prints the encoded binary string and shows us the resulting picture:

 ![](./result.png)